 Chain Drive Garage Openers

-The unit uses a pair of chains attached to an assembly unit on one end and torsion springs on the other to raise and lower the garage doors.
+The unit uses a pair of garage door chains attached to an assembly unit on one end and torsion springs on the other to raise and lower the garage doors.
 The chains resemble bicycle chains but have a higher tensile strength.

 Because of their high tensile strength, you can use chain drive openers on all types of residential garage doors, large and small.